dwdii/DNScymbal/README.md

 Testing
 =======
-Only lite manual testing on Windows 7 Professional has been performed.
+Lite manual testing on Windows 7 Professional has been performed during initial development.
+More recently, the app has been running on Windows 10 Professional (upgraded from Windows 7) successfully.

 Please submit enhancements and issues via [this repo's issue tracking page](https://github.com/dwdii/DNScymbal/issues)